wp-insider/simple-membership/simple-membership/readme.txt

 - Added a new bulk action item.
 Activate account and notify members in bulk.
 Customize the activation email from the email settings menu of the plugin.
 - Added validation in the bulk operation function to check and make sure that multiple records were selected before trying the bulk action.
 - Updated the Portuguese (Brazil) language translation file.
 The translation was updated by Fernando Telles.
+- The members list can now be filtered by account status (from the members interface)
+- The members list now shows "incomplete" keyword in the username field for the member profiles that are incomplete.
 - Added an "Add Member" tab in the members menu.
-- The members list can now be filtered by account status (from the members interface)

 = 3.1.6 =
 - Added a new feature to show the admin toolbar to admin users only.